DrewKiino/Firebolt/README.md

 ### Cocoapods

 `Firebolt` is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile and run `pod install`

 ```ruby
 pod 'Firebolt'